robertah/nlu_project/README.md

 **Note**: Tensorflow cells were used, but no  the actual RNN had to be built.

-<### Steps
+### Steps
+Part1: <br />
-Part1.A: Train the model and compute sentence perplexity on the evaluation set
+A: Train the model and compute sentence perplexity on the evaluation set <br />
+B: Use word embeddings (word2vec), then repeat step A <br />
+C: Increase hidden dimensionality, then repeat step A <br />
+Part 2: <br />
-     .B: Use word embeddings (word2vec), then repeat step A .C: Increase hidden dimensionality, then repeat step A Part 2: Credict the next word given the previous hidden state and the previous word.>
+Predict the next word given the previous hidden state and the previous word.

 ### Files